PREPARING KIDS TO MANAGE THE SOCIAL

 • Solving people problems from beginning to end

 In our modern environment, the rapid pace in technological change and increase in material wealth which this development may promise, has raised everybody’s expectations of access and success.
 At the same time, rising job insecurity, increasing stresses on family life, and breaking down of traditional communities constitute new barriers and challenges with which we are all learning to grapple.

 Against this social background, children aged 8-12 years old also experience a host of unique transitions during this time (a critical period) of development.
 Academic demands intensify, alongside heightened expectations for independence and self-organisation.
-Social relationships become more complex, emotional experiences may feel confusing, and young people become increasingly aware of issues of which they may have been previously unaware, or only partially aware.
+Social relationships become more complex, emotional experiences may feel confusing, and young people become increasingly informed about issues of which they may have been previously unaware, or only partially aware.
 In addition, potential stressors associated with home life, peer acceptance and rejection; expectations at school and in their community gain increasing weight and relevance.